metabypass/captcha-solver-python/README.md

     print(rc3)
     ```

-2. __To simplify the process, you can conveniently download the 'MetaBypass_Packages' folder, which includes separate Python packages for each captcha type, as well as accompanying test files.
+2. __To simplify the process, you can conveniently download the 'MetaBypass_Packages' folder.
 Here's a step-by-step guide__:

    2.1.
 Start by downloading the 'MetaBypass_Packages' folder to a suitable location on your computer.